 Look for hosts that frequently update their service, software, and tools on a regular, almost constant basis.
 It should also respond to the latest threats and quickly eliminate possible security breaches.
 A web host should offer targeted security features like SSL/TLS certificates and DDoS protection.
 You should get access to a Web Application Firewall (WAF) to help monitor and block serious threats to the WordPress site.

 A good web host will also likely provide you with a way to backup your site.
 In some cases, they’ll even do the backup for you.
 This will allow you to revert to previous stable version if your site ever gets hacked.
-They should offer reliable 24/7 support so you will always be able to contact an expert to help with security issues.
+They should offer reliable 24/7 support so you will always be able to contact an expert to help with website security issues.

 Switch Your Site to HTTPS